BLUE JACKETS (8-12-3) at MAPLE LEAFS (14-8-1)

 Matt Calvert opened the scoring in Vancouver on Friday, but the Blue Jackets would surrender the next five goals in what ended up a 6-2 defeat.
 They were outshot in the game by a 35-16 margin.

 "It's an issue for us," coach Todd Richards said of creating chances.
 "We're missing guys but you have to find a way to win.
 Your power play has to step up or you have to win the game 2-1 or 1-0, which is what we did last year."

-Maple Leafs: This is the finale of a five-game homestand for Toronto, which gets center Tyler Bozak back in the lineup and will look to make it four wins in five tries at Air Canada Centre before hitting the road for a three-games-in-four-nights stretch.
+Maple Leafs: This is the finale of a five-game homestand for Toronto, which will look to make it four wins in five tries at Air Canada Centre before hitting the road for a three-games-in-four-nights stretch.

 David Clarkson, limited to two assists in his first 10 games with the Maple Leafs, opened the scoring Saturday against the Washington Capitals with his second goal in three games.
 The outcome was ultimately decided in a shootout, where Joffrey Lupul scored in the fourth round for a 2-1 win.
 James Reimer was sensational, making 49 saves in 65 minutes, then denying three of four attempts by the Capitals in the penalty-shot tiebreaker.

 "It's something that I've been working on and want to get better," said Reimer, who won for only the fourth time in 13 career shootouts.
 "I don't know if I played them too, too well.
 I felt that I backed out a little too much on some but still managed to make the saves.
 It means a lot, but shootouts are shootouts."